Our Ten’s List: Sequels Worth the Wait.

 The Wait: 19 years.

 While I don’t enjoy the Rambo revival as much as the Rocky Balboa sequel, Nate certainly does.
 I think my take is that Rambo does less to revitalize the series – mostly because he never sank as low as Rocky did before Sylvester Stallone put him on hiatus.
 Rambo III is a fun action flick that hardly resembles the harrowing story of First Blood, but that’s the story of the whole franchise.
 While Rambo is certainly a darker film than the laughably gung-ho macho shoot em-up that the series had become, it’s nowhere near as good as First Blood.
 Well, they can’t all be classics.
 At least Rambo is a solid movie that gives fans a good final look at the 80’s action icon while covering the screen in more blood than a slasher flick.
+Or…final look until the next time Sly needs a career resurrection.

 5. The Hustler > The Color of Money.